cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/sci-servers.md

 - Check available resources before your process starts and choose a sci server that is suitable (check average load in the list displayed at the login screen on the login servers, or by using the Linux monitoring commands: `top`, or `free -h` )
 - Execution/processing time should be less than 1 hour
 - Serial jobs only
-- High memory jobs should be executed on the physical servers which have more memory (labelled P in [above table](#available-sci-servers)).
+- High memory jobs should be executed on the physical servers (`sci-ph-*`) which have more memory
 - Monitor your process on a sci server using `top` or `ps` Linux commands
 - Report if there is a user's process affecting the performance of a scientific server